harrywang/harrywang.github.io/_posts/2022-02-10-data-science-intro.md

 ---
 layout: post-toc
-title: Python Data Science Tools Cheatsheet
+title: Introduction to Python Data Science Tools
 tags: tutorial coding
 permalink: ds
 ---

-The goal of this Python Data Science Tools Cheatsheet is to illustrate the most commonly used concepts and tools for beginners.
+The goal of this introductory Python Data Science tutorial is to illustrate the most commonly used concepts and tools for beginners.

 ## Python Collection Data Types